mahmoudshirivaramini/bgbackup/README.md

 Details about all backups are emailed to all email addresses listed in MAILLIST if `mailonsuccess` is enabled.
 Otherwise, only details about failed backups are emailed.

+### User and Database Connection Validation
+Before script run, The script check that The runner user should be same as permitted_user.Also backupper connection to database (backupper connect to database via port,backupuser and backuppass) check before backup operation.

 ### Logging

 In addition to logging to a log file, output can also be logged to syslog.